-To output records, you first have to Mark the records in which you are interested.
+To output records, you first have to select the records in which you are interested.
 Records can be Marked, individually, by checking the small star icon to the left of the record number.
-If you want to output all the records displayed on the current page, you can do this by clicking the Mark All link, that appears just above the first record.
-This will Mark all the records displayed on the current page.
-The Marked records will be added to a temporary Marked List.
+If you want to output all the records displayed on the current page, you can do this by clicking the Mark: All link, that appears just above the first record.
+This will select all the records displayed on the current page.
+The Marked records will be added to a selected records list.
 This list can be output immediately or added to throughout the current search session (maximum 1,000 records).
-The Marked list will build, as you add extra records during the current search session.
-Before outputting the Marked records, you can view the complete Marked List by clicking on Marked records at the top of the orange Tools box.
-A Marked List example is shown below:
+The selected records list will build, as you add extra records during the current search session.
+Before outputting selected records, you can view the complete list by clicking on the Selected records icon at the top of the orange Tools box.
+A selected records list example is shown below: